yuvalmGS/gigaspaces-wiki-jekyll/xap100/hibernate-space-persistency.markdown

 - When mapping a Collection Data types or any other variable size field make sure the relevant database table column has a sufficient size that can accommodate the largest collection/variable size field you may have within your space object.

-- When fetching collections, you must use the `@Fetch(FetchMode.SELECT)` annotation for the collection field.
+- ~~When fetching collections, you must use the `@Fetch(FetchMode.SELECT)` annotation for the collection field.
 This is a result of [hibernate bug HHH-1751](http://opensource.atlassian.com/projects/hibernate/browse/HHH-1751).
 The default `@Fetch(FetchMode.JOIN)` mode will not fetch all members.
-This will handle also duplicate entry creation when initial-load is being called.
+This will handle also duplicate entry creation when initial-load is being called.~~ Irrelevant since XAP upgraded to Hibernate 4.1.9.

 {% endtip %}